mayur-gauswami/MGAlertController/Readme.markdown

 # MGAlertController

-A customised aler controller which can be used globally.
+A customised alert controller which can be used globally.
 It supports to show multiple alerts over windows.

 ![Swift Version](https://img.shields.io/badge/swift-4.0-orange.svg)